DDMAL/ddmal.github.io/_research/The_Music_Listening_Histories_Dataset_(MLHD).md

 ## Listening Behavioural Features

-In order characterize listening behaviours, we provide in the MLHD a set of four computational features tailored to to represent some characteristics of music listening behaviours.
+To characterize listening behaviours, we provide in the MLHD a set of four computational features tailored to to represent some characteristics of music listening behaviours.
 The features are `exploratoryness`, `mainstreamness`, `genderedness`, and `fringeness`.
 Values for these features were computed for the three types of music items in the dataset: artists, albums, and tracks.
 Therefore, each listener’s listening profile is described by a vector of 12 continuous values.
 For details about each of these features formulations, please refer to Vigliensoni and Fujinaga (2016).

 <http://bit.ly/MLHD-Behavioral-20>
 <br>